IuliaMZbircea/IuliaMZbircea/README.md

 # Hi, I'm Iulia 👋

-Software engineer at **[Siena AI](https://www.siena.cx)**, where I build empathic AI agents for customer experience.
-Off the clock, I research at the intersection of **medicine and machine learning** — from deep-learning pipelines for medical imaging to clinical tools people actually use.
+Software engineer at Siena AI, where I build empathic AI agents for customer experience.
+Off the clock, I research at the intersection of medicine and machine learning - from deep-learning pipelines for medical imaging to clinical tools people actually use.

-Two different worlds, kept deliberately separate — one brain, two obsessions:
+Two different worlds, kept deliberately separate - one brain, two obsessions:

 ```mermaid
 graph LR